 There are also displays of the Choo-Choo in its heyday as well as railroad artifacts that include a Civil War-era railroad spike and a replica of refrigerator cars from the 1950s.
 After all the shopping, trolley car rides and walks in the rose garden, or your business meetings at the Centennial Convention Center, or touring the Tennessee Aquarium, you’re bound to be hungry.
 If you can resist the allure of Tennessee’s famous barbecue (Smoky Bones near the Hamilton Place Mall is a standout) outside the hotel, you might want to try the Station House, where the waitstaff, such as Bryan, take turns singing a variety of audience favorites onstage.
 The repertoire varies depending on the crowd.
 Billy Vera and the Beaters "At This Moment" was a standout during our visit.

 Ready to get out and explore?
-The CARTA Electric Shuttle departs regularly next door, if you want to catch a ride to the Bluff View Art District.
+The CARTA Electric Shuttle departs regularly next door if you want to catch a ride to the Bluff View Art District.
 TIP: There are several different shuttle routes.
-One will take you cross to Coolidge Park across the Tennessee River.
+One will take you to cross to Coolidge Park across the Tennessee River.